Roma, Queensland: Sport

+Rugby league, Soccer, Cricket and Basketball are all popular team sports in Roma.
+The Roma District Rugby League founded in 1914 operates in the region, the Roma Cities Gladiators, Arthur Beetson's former team is the local senior club which has dominated the competition since the 1980s.
+There are also local junior clubs for boys and girls.
+The Roma & District Soccer Association has mainly junior teams.
+The Roma and District Cricket Association operates both senior and junior teams.
+The Maranoa Basketball Association is home to the Maranoa Heat based in Roma.

+Roma is home to a parkrun which has run every Saturday since 2014.

 Amenities

 Hotels, pubs, and churches feature prominently near the centre of town.
 The ten hotels are within easy walking distance with most adjacent to another hotel.

 St Paul's Anglican Church which is part of the Anglican Diocese of Brisbane, is a copy of a 13th Century English Church in the shape of crucifix.

-Roma Uniting Church is at 48-50 Bungil Road (26.5697°S 148.7892°E).
+Roma Uniting Church is at 48–50 Bungil Road (26.5697°S 148.7892°E).
 The Roma Lutheran congregation holds their services at the Uniting Church.

 The Roma Public Library is situated with the Roma Community Arts Centre located at 38-44 Hawthorne Street and is part of the Maranoa Regional Council Library Service.
 The Maranoa Regional Council Library Service is part of the Rural Libraries Queensland service with online resources and library collections found at the Rural Libraries Queensland website.
 Public WiFi is provided via a ISDN High Speed Internet Connection to Brisbane (powered through the National Broadband Network).

 The Roma branch of the Queensland Country Women's Association has its rooms at 57 Arthur Street.

 The town is well serviced by four Caravan Parks, the Villa Holiday Park, the Big Rig Tourist Park, the Roma Clay Target Club Caravan Park, and the Ups N Downs Caravan Park.

-The Roma Airport has regular flights from Brisbane.

-Roma has a range other facilities open to the general public.
-These include a swimming pool, golf course, bowling green, Bassett Park showground, visitor information centre and a number of sporting clubs and civic facilities.